Aircraft in fiction: Nakajima Ki-43

 A replica of a Nakajima Ki-43 Hayabusa appeared in the 2007 Japanese motion picture For Those We Love, a drama about WW2 Kamikaze pilots.

 Nieuport 17

 The Nieuport 17 was one of the main aircraft in the 2006 film Flyboys.

 Nieuport 28

 An authentic Nieuport 28 was provided and flown by Frank Tallman, a Hollywood film pilot, for The Twilight Zone episode "The Last Flight" in which a World War I Royal Flying Corps pilot is transported in time in a cloud to the 1960s.
 Norton Air Force Base, California, was the filming site.
 The episode first aired on 5 February 1960.

 Noorduyn AT-16

 Canadian-built variants of the North American T-6 Texan are seen in the 1943 RKO film Bombardier, filmed at Kirtland Field, New Mexico.

 Noorduyn Norseman

-The Noorduyn Norseman appears in scenes in the 1942 Warner Bros. film Captains of the Clouds, with Jimmy Cagney as a Canadian bush pilot at the start of World War II.
+The Noorduyn Norseman appears in scenes in the 1942 Warner Bros. film Captains of the Clouds, with James Cagney as a Canadian bush pilot at the start of World War II.

+North American A-5 Vigilante

+The 1994 Stephen Coonts novel The Intruders mentions the North American A-5 Vigilante where the main character Jake Grafton described it as the most beautiful airplane the navy owned and regarded the Vigie pilots were supermen, the best of the best.